caiyuqing/Open-DPSM/v4/Readme.md

 - Similar to the GUI pages, Code version is divided into different sections.

 - To start, open *main.py* and change all the things under the section "Information entered by the user"

-- If no eye tracking data are provided, it is important that the line ```eyetrackingDir``` line is commented out.

 ### Preprocessing and visual even extraction